Bible Verses About War: Scripture for Turbulent Times

 “For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.”— Isaiah 9:6 (ESV)

-The answer to war is not a treaty or a strategy, but Prayer for peace in war offers stillness and courage with God.
-It is a Person.
-Jesus is called the Prince of Peace — not because He ignores conflict, but because He has the authority and the power to end it forever.
+The answer to war is not a treaty or a strategy; it is a Person.
+Prayer for peace in war can help you find stillness and courage in Him.
+Jesus is the Prince of Peace.
+He doesn’t ignore conflict; He has the authority and power to end it forever.
 And one day, He will.

 Hands clasped in prayer over an open Bible in soft natural light